An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 This 4 day Osaka itinerary is perfect for first-timers, and may even reveal some new ideas for return visitors looking to explore this exciting city further.

 This is a summary of your 4 day Osaka itinerary.
-Jump to the detailed day-by-day breakdown below.
+Scroll down to see the detailed day-by-day breakdown below.

 • Day 1: Namba Area & Downtown Osaka